enfabrica/enkit/scripts/gee.md

 remote PR branch.
 To contribute your changes back to another user's PR branch, use the `gee pr_push` command.

-If the experimental GEE_ENABLE_PRESUBMIT_CANCEL feature is enabled, then gee will check to see if pushing the current commit will invalidate a presubmit job in the `pending` state.
+Unless GEE_ENABLE_PRESUBMIT_CANCEL feature is disabled, gee will check to see if pushing the current commit will invalidate a presubmit job in the `pending` state.
 If this is the case, gee will kill the previous presubmit before pushing the changes and thus kicking off the new presubmit.